What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 - 6 min read

-A Medicaid Asset Protection Trust (MAPT) is an irrevocable trust used in long-term care planning to potentially remove certain assets from Medicaid eligibility calculations after the five-year Medicaid look-back period.
+A Medicaid Asset Protection Trust (MAPT) is an irrevocable trust used in long-term care planning.
+It can potentially remove certain assets from Medicaid eligibility calculations after the five-year Medicaid look-back period.
+This guide will help you understand MAPTs, their benefits, and the critical considerations involved.

 MAPTs are lawful estate planning tools.
-However, they involve significant tradeoffs, permanent loss of control, and long-term planning commitments that are often misunderstood.
-A MAPT is not a last-minute solution, and it is not designed to protect inheritances.
+However, they involve significant tradeoffs, including a permanent loss of control and long-term planning commitments that are often misunderstood.
+A MAPT is not a last-minute solution, nor is it designed to protect inheritances.
 Its primary purpose is to address Medicaid eligibility for long-term care.

-MAPTs do not “hide” assets — they permanently give up control and ownership in exchange for potential future Medicaid eligibility.
+MAPTs do not “hide” assets.
+Instead, they require individuals to permanently give up control and ownership in exchange for potential future Medicaid eligibility.

 When properly drafted and administered, a MAPT may: